-NAME DATA TYPE DESCRIPTION BackPages ?
-IntegerList Page numbers of the back pages of a SignatureCell .
-The number of entries in @FrontPages and @BackPages SHALL be identical.
-The entries with an identical index in @FrontPages and @BackPages are back-to-back in the layout.
-If not specified, the layout is one-sided.
-BackSpread ?
-IntegerList List of indices of SignatureCell elements that are combined into a spread on the back side.
-BleedFace ? float Amount of bleed that SHALL be added to the box defined in @TrimBox at the face side.
-BleedFoot ? float Amount of bleed that SHALL be added to the box defined in @TrimBox at the foot side.
-BleedHead ? float Amount of bleed that SHALL be added to the box defined in @TrimBox at the head side.
-BleedSpine ? float Amount of bleed that SHALL be added to the box defined in @TrimBox at the spine side.
+NAME DATA TYPE DESCRIPTION BleedSpine ? float Amount of bleed that SHALL be added to the box defined in @TrimBox at the spine side.
 FaceCells?
 IntegerList List of indices of SignatureCell elements that form a foldout together with this SignatureCell .
 The SignatureCell that contains @FaceCells is the parent of the foldout, typically the page that is attached to the spine.
 Details of each foldout page are described by a SignatureCell element.
 FrontPages ?
 IntegerList Page numbers of the front pages of a SignatureCell .
 Multiple page cells with the same properties except for the pages to which they are assigned MAY be summarized as one SignatureCell with multiple entries in @FrontPages.
 FrontSpread?
 IntegerList List of indices of SignatureCell elements that are combined into a spread on the front side.
 Mask? enumeration The definition of the clipping mask for the placed graphics.
 Allowed values are: BleedBox - The mask is derived from the bleed box as defined by the SignatureCell.
 DieCut - The mask SHALL be derived from the cut line as defined in DieLayout/@CutLines.
 None - No mask.
 PDL - The mask is derived from the PDL of the graphics. @MaskSeparation MAY determine which separation SHALL be used as the clipping mask for the graphics.
 If @MaskSeparation is not present, the mask SHALL be determined from the underlying PDL, e.g. ▶ [ISO19593-1:2016].
 SourceBleedBox - The mask is derived from the bleed box of the graphical element placed in the SignatureCell.
 SourceTrimBox - The mask is derived from the trim box of the graphical element placed in the SignatureCell.
 TrimBox - The mask is derived from the trim box as defined by the SignatureCell.
-MaskBleed? float The distance over which to expand the mask in points.
-MaskSeparation ?
+MaskBleed ? float The distance over which to expand the mask in points.
+MaskSeparation?
 NMTOKEN Color//Resource/Part/@Separation of the Color that specifies @Mask. @MaskSeparation SHALL NOT be specified unless @Mask="PDL".
 Color/ @ColorType of this separation SHALL be "DieLine".
-Orientation ? enumeration Indicates the orientation of the SignatureCell on the BinderySignature .
+Orientation ? enumeration Indicates the orientation of the SignatureCell on the BinderySignature.
 Allowed values are: Down - 180° rotation.
 Left - 90° counter-clockwise rotation.
 Right - 270° counter-clockwise rotation Up - 0° rotation.
+Sides ? enumeration @ Sides SHALL specify which side of the finished product SHALL be printed.
+The front side is defined as the side of the product that contains the first page of the product.
+Note: Typically single sided products are also single page products, in which case the front of the product and the front of the sheet are identical.
+Allowed value is from: ▶ Sides.
+StationName ?
+NMTOKEN The name of the 1-up station in the die layout.
+If BinderySignature /@BinderySignatureType="Die", this element SHOULD be specified.
+If BinderySignature /@BinderySignatureType="Die" and the DieLayout referenced by BinderySignature /@DieLayoutRef contains more than 1 Station , this attribute SHALL be specified.
+TrimFace ? float Value for the trim distance at the face side.
+When no Folding is done, this is the right margin.
+When @BinderySignatureType="Grid", the horizontal gutter between cells is @TrimFace + @TrimSpine.

-Table 6.13: SignatureCell Element (Sheet 2 of 2)
+Table 6.14: SignatureCell Element (Sheet 3 of 3)